-The University of California Berkeley is committed to providing a safe learning and working environment and in compliance with federal law has adopted policies and procedures to prevent and respond to incidents of sexual violence including sexual assault, domestic violence, dating violence, stalking and sexual harassment.
-These guidelines apply to all students, faculty, staff, contractors and visitors.
+The University of California Berkeley is committed to providing a safe learning and working environment.
+UC Berkeley policy prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking as defined by the Clery Act.
+These policies apply to all students, faculty, staff, contractors, and visitors.

-All forms of sexual violence and harassment, including the acts described and defined in this Report, are prohibited and violate the University of California Policy on Sexual Violence and Sexual Harassment, Code of Student Conduct, Faculty Code of Conduct and other University policies and may violate federal and state laws.
-Violations of these policies are subject to disciplinary sanctions through the applicable University policy.
+All forms of sexual violence and harassment, including the acts described and defined in this report, are prohibited and violate the University of California Policy on Sexual Violence and Sexual Harassment, Code of Student Conduct, Faculty Code of Conduct and other university policies.
+Violations of these policies are subject to disciplinary sanctions through the applicable university policy.
 Please visit https://ophd.berkeley.edu/ for additional information.